 1.)
 Choose a theme

-I’ve looked at lots of gallery walls on Pinterest and the ones I like have a certain theme.
-That doesn’t mean that everything is the same subject.
+I’ve looked at lots of gallery wall ideas on Pinterest and the ones I like have a certain theme.
+That doesn’t mean that all the art pieces are the same subject.
 Themes can vary.
 Here’s a list of theme ideas:

 - All photographs

 - All black frames